Utility of the COMPASS Test of ACT

 5 Reasons Why you Should Take the COMPASS

-The COMPASS ACT test is a college placement test.
+The COMPASS test is a college placement test.
 It is a computer adaptive test and is given to incoming freshmen during the orientation program.
 This exam tests your skills in different areas like Reading, Writing Skills, Writing Essay, Math and English as a Second Language.

 Sections in the COMPASS Test

 There are five subject areas that are tested here.
 A brief description of each of these is given below:

 - The Reading Test: This test is used to determine if you have the reading skills that are required to succeed in a standard entry-level college course or not.

 - The Writing Skills Test:The usage and mechanics which include basic grammar, punctuations and sentence structure and rhetorical skills that include strategy, organization and style in essays are tested in this section.

 - The Writing Essay Test: This test identifies your writing ability.
 Here, you are required to respond to questions describing your position on an issue given in the prompt.

 - The Math Test:The abilities in Pre-Algebra, Algebra, College Algebra, Geometry and Trigonometry are tested in this test section.